 The Sé de Braga is the oldest cathedral in the country, with construction beginning in the 11th century — before Portugal even existed as an independent nation.
 There is a local expression about something being “older than the Braga Cathedral,” which tells you everything about its place in the cultural imagination.

-Walking inside is like reading several history books at once.
+Walking inside is like reading several chapters of Portugal’s history at once.
 It is not one unified architectural style but a beautiful collision of centuries.
 The western portal displays fortress-like Romanesque severity.
+The interior erupts in baroque gilt woodcarving.
+Visitors consistently cite the twin organs in the high choir as the single most impressive feature in the building — gilded wood masterpieces that photographs genuinely fail to capture.

 Roman Braga: Bracara Augusta Beneath Your Feet